sosadtsia/portfolio/content/resume/index.md

 - Enhanced pipeline security by integrating GitLeaks, Prisma Cloud, and Trivy for early vulnerability detection
 - Developed dashboards using AWS Cost Explorer APIs to track usage trends and budget limits
 - Created reusable Terraform modules for AWS, reducing environment provisioning time from 3 days to 30 minutes
+- Automated custom sandbox environment creation with Terraform and Kind, reducing setup time from 60 minutes to 5 minutes

-### Lead Backup Engineer Analyst**Skillsoft** | Waterloo, ON | May 2014 - September 2019
+### Lead Backup Engineer Analyst - **Skillsoft** | Waterloo, ON | May 2014 - September 2019

-- Designed and implemented disaster recovery plan achieving RPO of 15 minutes and RTO of 30 minutes
+- Designed and enforced disaster recovery plan achieving RPO of 15 minutes and RTO of 30 minutes
 - Led migration of on-premises infrastructure to AWS, reducing hosting costs by 30% and improving scalability
 - Improved disaster recovery process, reducing recovery time from 30 hours to 3 hours